99sphere/PyTorch_MNIST_GAN/README.md

 If there is an any problem or question, please contact me or leave it in the Issues tab.
 Welcome!

-## Result for model proposed in "Deep Residual Learning for Image Recognition"
+## Result
 In all experiments, Adam optimizer and BinaryCrossEntropyLoss were used, and lr scheduler was not used.
+The model was trained on a Tesla V100 GPU environment.

 ```
-EPOCH =
+EPOCH = 1000
 BATCH_SIZE = 256
 LEARNING_RATE = 2e-4
 ```